-Only a small slice of light is visible to the human eye, with wavelengths between about 0.4 and 0.7 micrometers (μ m), or microns.
-A micron is one millionth of a meter or 10-6 meters.
+Only a small slice of light is visible to the human eye, with wavelengths between about 0.4 and 0.7 micrometers ( $\mu$ m), or microns.
+A micron is one millionth of a meter or $10^{-6}$ meters.
 For comparison, a human hair is roughly 50 to 100 microns in diameter, so visible light has a wavelength about one hundred times smaller than a human hair.

 Light of different wavelength ranges, both longer and shorter than visible light, is called by different names for convenience of reference.
 Light with wavelengths slightly longer than visible light, from about one micron to a few hundred, is called "infrared."
 As we explain below, the most important wavelengths for observing methane lie in the "near infrared" with wavelengths of a few microns, slightly longer than visible light.
 Light with still longer wavelengths is called microwaves (with wavelengths from about 1 mm to 1 m) or radio waves (from 1 m to hundreds of kilometers).
-Light with wavelengths are usually stated in units smaller than microns such as nanometers (nm), one billionth of a meter or 10^{-9} meters.
+Light with wavelengths shorter than visible light is called ultraviolet (UV), X-rays, or gamma rays.
+Its wavelengths are usually stated in units smaller than microns such as nanometers (nm), one billionth of a meter or $10^{-9}$ meters.
 These different names do not denote fundamentally different things; they simply refer to light with wavelengths in different ranges, often emitted by different sources and used in different ways.
 It is reasonable to think of these different varieties of light as being different colors, although of course with a vastly wider range of colors than human eyes can see.